Aurele-B/Cellects/doc/advanced/parameters.md

 <!-- START_Minimal_RAM_let_free -->
 ## Minimal RAM let free:
-Amount of RAM to leave available for other programs.
+Amount of RAM that should be left available for other programs.
 Setting to `0` gives Cellects all memory, but increases crash risk if other apps are open.

 <!-- END_Minimal_RAM_let_free -->